Regulatory Information: Anatomical Models used in Preoperative Planning

 3D printed anatomical models that are marketed for diagnostic use may be considered medical devices and may be subject to regulation.
 As of this writing, the latest FDA Current Practices and Regulations document can be found here.
 We recommend that point-of-care manufacturers become familiar with the entire document, particularly slide 16.

 Formlabs also announced a collaboration with GE Healthcare to support radiologists who use GE Healthcare’s Advantage Workstation to prepare 3D CT or MRI data to assist in diagnosis and procedure planning, then export using 3D Suite in a form that is ready for 3D printing on Formlabs systems.
-While a growing number of free and commercial segmentation software is available, in some cases and countries models marketed for diagnostic use should be prepared using segmentation software cleared by the FDA.
+While a growing number of open-source and commercial segmentation software is available, in some cases and countries models marketed for diagnostic use should be prepared using segmentation software cleared by the FDA.
 Please consider local regulations, material data sheets, software capabilities, sterilization requirements, and institutional requirements before 3D printing or using anatomical models.

 Preoperative planning models for diagnostic use are considered Class I medical devices (Medical Device Directive, 93/42/EEC).
 Our partner, axial3d, often prints these devices with Formlabs technology and has registered these devices with the MHRA.
 Please review the list of all other registered devices.